Nexmo/nexmo-developer/_documentation/en/redact/overview.md

 ## Technical Support Impact

 Please be aware that redaction of identifying data can have a negative impact on our ability to troubleshoot customer-specific service degradations.
-As part of our commitment to our customers' success, Nexmo Support will attempt to provide assistance to all customers wherever possible.
+As part of our commitment to our customers' success, Vonage Support will attempt to provide assistance to all customers wherever possible.
 Typically diagnosis of an issue would start with attempting to identify a specific problematic API call or communication event relating to this issue, or a pattern of related events (messages or calls).

-If your system does not log the responses you receive from the Nexmo API (for instance storing the transaction ID and details in a database table or a text file), or it is difficult to access this response data, it is common to identify the transaction relating to an issue via a related phone number or message text body.
+If your system does not log the responses you receive from the Vonage API (for instance storing the transaction ID and details in a database table or a text file), or it is difficult to access this response data, it is common to identify the transaction relating to an issue via a related phone number or message text body.
 Examples could include:

 * the 'to' phone number for an outbound SMS to the phone of one of your users
-* the 'from' phone number for an inbound call to your Nexmo virtual number
+* the 'from' phone number for an inbound call to your Vonage virtual number

 If you need to redact a phone number because one of your users has asked to delete their account and data, you can use the Redact API to do this as described above.
 This means that we will remove the phone number from all of our communications records (also known as "CDRs") in our system.

 The side effect of this is that if you want to diagnose an issue with one of these communications events, you will not be able to ask us to help by only providing the phone number; you will instead need to provide the relevant transaction ID or IDs (the same ID you used when making the Redact API call) that were been provided in your initial communications API response. e.g. for SMS, the 'message-id' value.
-You will therefore need to make sure that if you need to ask for Nexmo Support help relating to the transaction, it is essential that you have saved and can find and access the transaction ID.
+You will therefore need to make sure that if you need to ask for Vonage Support help relating to the transaction, it is essential that you have saved and can find and access the transaction ID.

 We would also be unable to detect an issue based on differential analysis  of a pattern of communications to a single number or range of numbers, such as failed versus successful transactions over time.